redactlabs/ccdc/README.md

 service outage and may be irate or unreasonnable with the status.

 ## Inject Examples
-Within this repo, I have a soft copy of injects from the WRCCDC 2011 Invitational.
-This is an excellent reference of the Injects that you may encounter.
+Within this repo, I have a soft copy of injects from the WRCCDC 2011 Invitational (.docx and .pdf formats).
+This is an excellent reference of the Injects that you may encounter as well as systems and software that you should learn.

 ## Help?
 Although my availability is limited, I'll do my best to provide resources or obtain resources from former members.
 We have a range of professionals that have real world experience working for CSC, Deloitte, Tevora, and Azusa Pacific University.